Sikandar Sanam

-Sikandar Sanam (21 September 1960 – 5 November 2012), born Mohammad Sikander, was a Pakistani stage artist, singer, actor, and stand up comedian.
+Sikandar Sanam (21 September 1960 – 5 November 2012), born Mohammad Sikander, was a Pakistani stage artist, singer, actor, screenwriter and stand up comedian.

 Initially part of Umer Shareef's closest associates he'd later develop a solo career mainly by making parodies of modern Bollywood classics such as Tere Naam (2003) while he also released albums, his songs also often being parodies.

+He used to write the script and the screenplay of most of his spoof films.

 Early life

 Of Kutchi ethnic background, Sikandar Sanam was born Mohammad Sikander into a family of artists, his father Syed Abdul Sattar Shoqeen Jetpuri being a famous Gujarati poet.

 Career

 Sikander Sanam started performing on-stage as a child artist and singer.
 He preferred acting over singing and decided to enter show business.
 He changed his name from Mohammad Sikandar to Sikandar Sanam (Sanam meaning beloved in Urdu).

 Death

 Sanam died of liver cancer on 5 November 2012.
 He left behind his wife, four sons, and two daughters.